xbucks/go-rest/README.md

 Choose a command to run in go-rest-api-example:

-      start                                      Starts everything that is required to serve the APIs develop                                    Starts API Server in live reload mode and starts the required supplementary services in the background run                                        Run the API server alone in normal mode (without supplemantary services such as DB etc.,) restart                                    Restarts the API server
+        start                         Starts everything that is required to serve the APIs run                           Run the API server alone in normal mode (without supplemantary services such as DB etc.,) build                         Build the API server binary
-      run-live                                   Run the API server with live reload support (requires fswatch) build                                      Build the API server binary
-      docker-build                               Build the API server as a docker image docker-run                                 Run the API server as a docker container docker-start                               Builts Docker image and runs it. docker-stop                                Stops the docker container
+        docker-build                  Build the API server as a docker image docker-run                    (WIP) Run the API server as a docker container docker-start                  Builts Docker image and runs it. docker-stop                   Stops the docker container
-      docker-remove                              Removes the docker images and containers
-      docker-clean                               Cleans all docker resources
+        docker-remove                 Removes the docker images and containers docker-clean                  Cleans all docker resources
         docker-clean-service-images   Stops and Removes the service images docker-clean-build-images     Removes build images
         version                       Display the current version of the API server api-docs                      Generate OpenAPI3 Spec
         test                          Run tests
-      coverage                                   Measures code coverage and generates HTML report
+        coverage                      Measures code coverage

 ### Tools